-Our Rating Distortion and Rating Bias guidelines also apply to social media activities in which a radio station and/or station personnel engage, including publicly-accessible 'personal' accounts.
+Our Rating Distortion and Rating Bias guidelines also apply to social media activities in which a radio station or station personnel engage, including publicly-accessible 'personal' accounts associated with station personnel.

 OTHER MEDIA AND PLATFORMS

 Our Rating Distortion and Rating Bias guidelines apply to communications across all other media and platforms including broadcast, streaming, internet, mobile, multimedia, and print.